Humboldt-Universität zu Berlin - Israelite History in its Ancient Near Eastern Context

 Organisation of conferences

-• Organisation of the international conference "'My heart is astir with a good word' (Ps 45:2) – Towards an Aesthetic Reading of Hebrew Bible Poetry" at Humboldt University of Berlin, funded by Thyssen-Stiftung, in collaboration with Prof. Dr. Dr. Bernd U. Schipper (02.06.-04.06.2024)
+• "My heart is astir with a good word" (Ps 45:2) – Towards an Aesthetic Reading of Hebrew Bible Poetry at Humboldt University of Berlin, in collaboration with Prof. Dr. Dr. Bernd U. Schipper, funded by Thyssen-Stiftung (June 2-4, '24)

-• Organisation of the conference "Grenzüberschreitungen: Queere Perspektiven auf Religion und Migration" as part of the event series "Stipendiat*innen machen Programm", funded by the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes), in collaboration with Rieke Schröder (25.08.-27.08.2023)
+• "Grenzüberschreitungen: Queere Perspektiven auf Religion und Migration" ("Transgressions: Queer Perspectives on Religion and Migration") as part of the event series "Stipendiat*innen machen Programm", in collaboration with Rieke Schröder (Aug.
+25-27, ’23)

-• Organisation of the 3rd Berlin-Oxford Summer School "New Perspectives on the Book of Proverbs" at Humboldt University of Berlin, in collaboration with Prof. Dr. Dr. Bernd U. Schipper (18.06.-22.06.2018)
+• 3rd Berlin-Oxford Summer School "New Perspectives on the Book of Proverbs" at Humboldt University of Berlin, in collaboration with Prof. Dr. Dr. Bernd U. Schipper (June 18-22, '18)

-• Organisation of the conference "Genie und Anti-Genie – die Rolle des*der Künstler*in im kunsttheoretischen und gesellschaftspolitischen Diskurs" as part of the event series "Stipendiat*innen machen Programm", funded by the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes), in collaboration with Louisa Denker (03.06.–05.06.2016)
+• "Genie und Anti-Genie – die Rolle des*der Künstler*in im kunsttheoretischen und gesellschaftspolitischen Diskurs" as part of the event series “Stipendiat*innen machen Programm”, in collaboration with Louisa Denker (June 3-5, "16)

 Transfer of knowledge